mayur-tarwade/Power-BI-Projects/Tata Ipl/readme.md

 ### Overview
 The Indian Premier League is a professional Twenty20 cricket league in India.
 There are 10 franchises in the league representing different cities/state in India.
 IPL features many international and domestic players and usually happens between march and may every year.

+### Dataset
+Source : https://www.espncricinfo.com/ (opens in a new tab)">https://www.espncricinfo.com/
+Data has been scraped and transformed into following files.
+The data provided in match level summary as well as ball-by-ball details format for all matches from 2008 till 2024 season

+all_season_summary.csv - Summary of all matches across all seasons all_season_details.csv - Ball-by-ball details of all matches across all seasons all_season_batting_card.csv - Batting performance of players, all matches across all seasons all_season_bowling_card.csv - Bowling performance of players, all matches across all seasons points_table.csv - Overall points table of teams across seasons Refer to 2022, 2023 and 2024 folders for only specific data for those seasons